 - BenQ Zowie XL2411K

-The Gigabyte AORUS FV43U 43 Inch HDMI 2.1 Monitor is a bit of a beast on paper and boasts some impressive specs that make it a strong consideration for pairing with your PS5.
+The Gigabyte AORUS FV43U is a bit of a beast on paper and boasts some impressive specs that make it a strong consideration for pairing with your PS5.

 HDMI 2.1 monitors are still somewhat new to the scene and therefore can tip the scales a little when it comes to price, however, monitors like these are tailor-made for gaming, so they can be worth the premium.

 What type of gamers is this for though?
-We'd see anyone playing more cinematic games like Horizon Forbidden West or God of War Ragnarök.
-For competitive gamers, you'll want to go for a smaller screen... if you want to win that is!
+We'd see anyone playing more cinematic games like Horizon or God of War Ragnarök.
+We'd say this would even make for a pretty good monitor for FIFA as well.
+For competitive gaming though, you'll want to go for a smaller screen... if you want to win, that is!

 If you're wanting the power of HDMI 2.1 for your PS5 but on a smaller panel, then the ASUS TUF Gaming VG28UQL1A should have you covered.

-It's got an expected response time of 1ms, which should ensure that you won't get any ghosting, especially useful considering it's an HDMI 2.1 monitor and therefore capable of running FPS games in the highest available settings.
+It's got an expected response time of 1ms, which should ensure that you won't experience any ghosting.
+This is especially useful considering it's an HDMI 2.1 monitor and therefore capable of running FPS games in the highest available settings.

-The ASUS TUF Gaming VG28UQL1A's 28-inch screen size is practically ideal for most users, even competitive gamers.
-We actually think it's one of the best monitors for Warzone and any other reflex-based shooter.
+The 28-inch screen size is ideal for most users, even competitive gamers.
+We actually think it could be one of the best monitors for Warzone and any other reflex-based shooter.

 This monitor also boasts high brightness and contrast thanks to VESA-certified DisplayHDR 400.